NotCustom/Scripts/README.md

-# Scripts
-Just a collection of my scripts, that's about it.
+Here's a very bad collection of my scripts, because Custom cant figure out how to properly use this site.

-I tried to specify if it's from a specific game or just general. thats it very cool
+Msg me on Discord if theres any issues(Custom#5556), or just fix it yourself and submit a pull request, or whatever they're called.